zammad/zammad-documentation/api/intro.rst

 HTTP Basic Authentication (username/password)
 ---------------------------------------------

 The username/password must be provided as HTTP header in the HTTP call.
 The Zammad admin can enable/disable the authentication method in the admin interface.
-Read more about HTTP basic authentication [here](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Read more about `HTTP basic authentication on Wikipedia <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.

 .. code-block:: sh